-This regulation is lead by the Department of Digital, Culture, Media and Sport, with the support of the National Cyber Security Centre (NCSC).
-Both GDPR and NIS will have some kind of impact on G-Cloud, and there are various security objectives that will be required, including governance, data security, resilient networks and systems, and identity and access control.
+This regulation is lead by the Department of NIS will have some kind of impact on G-Cloud, and there are various security objectives that will be required, including governance, data security, resilient networks and systems, and identity and access control., Culture, Media and Sport, with the support of the National Centre (NCSC).
+Both GDPR and

 Deloitte hit by data breach

 The international giant from the corporate finance world was hit by a security and data breach this week.
 A spokesperson from the organisation stated that ‘very few’ of their client’s data had been affected by the breach, which is said to have occurred in March this year, but only recently came to light.

 Of the data that was exposed were private email addresses of their clients, accessed via an email platform.

 Tony Pepper, the chief executive of Egress told the BBC that greater security is needed to protect.

 ‘…multi-factor access control such as two-factor authentication is important, especially for .’

 ‘It makes it much harder to gain illicit access in the first place.’

 Is the net ready for its cryptographic update?